opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 4. In the **Basemaps** configuration, click on "Mapbox integration" to expand the related configurations.
 5. Paste the Public Token in the textbox.
 A message will confirm whether the access token is valid or not.

-Using the basemaps table, it is now possible to select one of Mapbox's default styles, or choose "Custom" to enter the MapID of a custom created map.
+Using the basemaps table, it is now possible to select one of Mapbox's default styles, or add one of your own custom Mapbox basemaps:

+   - In case of a "Tileset", enter the "Tileset ID" (which is usually under the form `accountname.identifier`)
+   - In case of a map style created using Mapbox Studio, enter the map identifier (usually under the form `accountname/identifier`), which is the last part of the "Style URL" provided by Mapbox
+     (for example `mapbox://styles/opendatasoft/abcdefg12345678` means the map identifier is `opendatasoft/abcdefg12345678`).

 .. image:: images/basemaps_mapbox-custom-tiles.png